Zayed024/whatsapp-to-drive/README.md

 4. Activate the workflow

 ## Evaluation Hints
+- Did not add many specific error messages to send to the user keeping in mind twilio credits and rate limits for free tier
 - **Workflow Clarity**: The workflow uses a modular Switch node to route commands, making it clear and easy to extend for new commands
 - **Error Handling & User Feedback**: The workflow provides user-friendly error messages on WhatsApp for failed commands, ensuring a good user experience
 - **AI Integration**: The AI summarization branch demonstrates an elegant use of a large language model to provide useful information from document content